 Finally, a discussion took place on the need to promote the role of African women in mediation and negotiation peace processes in the African continent.
 Important conclusions were to invest more in mediation training programmes for women, in strengthening resolutions and protocols, in improved gender policies at member state levels giving better opportunities for women to partake in peace negotiation teams, and to strengthen monitoring systems.

-Negotiation as a conflict resolution instrument is a new initiative of the Clingendael Academy, supported by the Netherlands Ministry of Foreign Affairs.
-The flyer below explains more about the special services the Clingendael Academy can provide to mediators and negotiation teams in conflict resolution all over the world.
+Negotiation as a conflict resolution instrument is a new initiative of Clingendael Academy, supported by the Netherlands Ministry of Foreign Affairs.
+The flyer below explains more about the special services Clingendael Academy can provide to mediators and negotiation teams in conflict resolution all over the world.